THANET DISTRICT

 The Jolly Farmer is a rustic rural pub located in the heart of the community within the village of Manston, near the Kent International Airport.

-History has it that the building has previously been a farmhouse and has been a pub since 1639, said to have been called the "Crown and Anchor" recorded in 1773, the pub changed the name to the "Jolly Farmer," some time afterwards.
+History has it that the building has previously been a farmhouse and has been a pub since 1639.
+It was called the "Crown and Anchor," recorded in 1773.
+Some time afterwards, the pub's name was changed to the "Jolly Farmer. "

-Red Arrows jets, can be seen flying overhead some days if you’re lucky!
+If you're lucky, Red Arrows jets can be spotted flying overhead some days!